DiegoLonghys/test-project/commands.md

-`supabase start` -> Starts local db (Docker) in port http://localhost:54323/ `supabase db reset` -> Restarts and applies seed.sql/changes in schemas if exists `supabase stop` -> Ends docker connection and save a backup
+`supabase start` -> Starts local db (Docker) in port http://localhost:54323/ `supabase db reset` -> Restarts and applies seed.sql/changes in schemas if exists `supabase stop` -> Ends docker connection and save a backup `supabase stop --no-backup` -> Ends docker connection and clean the backup

 `supabase db pull` -> Get the remote changes and create a diff file in `supabase/migrations`